rolandhordos/Serverless-Kubernetes/README.md

 #### Kubeless

-Create the namespace it needs first, applying the Yaml file found in Kubeless folder in this repo.
+Create the namespace it needs first.
+If the first command doesn't work, applying the Yaml file found in Kubeless folder in this repo should.

+	kubectl create ns kubeless

+or:

 	kubectl create -f ./create-kubeless-namespace.yaml